sudheerachary/Flat-B-Compiler/README.md

 # Flat-B Language Compiler
-Flat-B is a Programming Language mainly consists of declaration block where all the used variables are declared, code block consists of program logic expressed in multiple arithmatic expressions, assignments, different kind of loops.
+Flat-B is a Programming Language mainly consists of declaration block where all the used variables are declared, code block consists of program logic expressed in multiple arithmetic expressions, assignments, different kind of loops.

 ## Dependencies